 Boat Trip on the Kazinga Channel

-The Kazinga Channel is a wide, slow flowing 32 kilometre long body of water that connects Lake George to Lake Edward and is home to one of the largest hippo populations on the planet supporting over 5000 hippos.
-The three hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many different species of birds.
+The Kazinga Channel is a wide, slow-flowing 32-kilometre long body of water that connects Lake George to Lake Edward and is home to one of the largest hippo populations on the planet supporting over 5000 hippos.
+The two hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many different species of birds.

 Explosion Crater Drive

-A scenic 27 kilometre route that winds through the craters between the Main Gate and the Queen's Pavilion.
-The drive is renownded for it's scenery.
+A scenic 27-kilometre route that winds through the craters between the Main Gate and the Queen's Pavilion.
+The drive is renowned for its scenery.
 It's a good place to take your time, stop and enjoy the breathtaking views and it's not uncommon to see elephants inside the craters.
 Although the entire drive is stunning, there are a few highlights.
-The massive Kyemengo Crater, at Baboon Cliffs is by far the largest crater and standing atop the rim is slightly dizzying.
+The massive Kyemengo Crater, at Baboon Cliffs, is by far the largest crater and standing atop the rim is slightly dizzying.
 It really is difficult to gauge how far above the crater floor you are, it's an amazing sight to behold.
 Kitagata is a smaller crater with a dark inky blue lake.
 On a sunny day, you can see the reflection of the sky in the lake.
 The Crater Drive is one of the gems of Queen Elizabeth NP.

 Many people visit Queen Elizabeth NP specifically for the birds.
 Not a lot of places can boast a species list this long.
 At over 600 species, it is the largest of any protected area in East Africa.
 Enthusiastic birders come from all over the world for their chance to see the elusive Shoebill that lives in many wetlands across the country as well as the prolific variety of water birds along the Kazinga Channel.